swesterveld/udacity-nd004-p4-conference-organization-app/README.md

 The following endpoint methods have been defined:

-- `getConferenceSessions` -- This invokes a generic `_getSessions` method which returns a list of existing Sessions of a conference that matches the given webSafeConferenceKey.
+- `getConferenceSessions` -- This invokes a generic `_getSessions` method which returns a list of existing sessions of a conference that matches the given `websafeKey`.
 - `getConferenceSessionsByType` -- This invokes a generic `_getSessions` method
-  which returns a limited list of existing Sessions of a conference that matches the given webSafeConferenceKey.
-Because in this case the invokation of the generic `_getSessions` method is done with an extra parameter for filtering on type, it will limit the list Sessions according to the given type.
+  which returns a limited list of existing sessions of a conference that matches the given webSafeConferenceKey.
+Because in this case the invocation of the generic `_getSessions` method is done with an extra parameter for filtering on type, which will be `None` by default, it will limit the list sessions according to the given type.
-- `getSessionsBySpeaker` -- This method returns a list of Sessions accross all conferences, limited to the Sessions where the given speaker is in the list of speakers.
+- `getSessionsBySpeaker` -- This method returns a list of sessions accross all conferences, limited to the sessions where the given speaker is in the list of speakers.
-- `createSession` -- This invokes a `_createSessionObject` method which copies the data from the request to a new Session object.
+- `createSession` -- This invokes a `_createSessionObject` method that copies the data from the request to a new `Session` object.

-The `_updateSpeakersForSession` method has been implemented as a generic method, to invoke for both adding and removing Speakers of a Session.
-Like this, the endpoints addSpeakerToSession and `removeSpeakerFromSession` can be kept very clean.
-Another generic method is _getSessions, with an optional parameter for filtering.
-This makes it possible to have very light endpoints for specific filters, and have the implementation of filtering at one place, according to the DRY principle.
+The `_updateSpeakersForSession` method has been implemented as a generic method, to invoke for both adding and removing speakers of a session.
+Like this, the endpoints `addSpeakerToSession` and `removeSpeakerFromSession` can be kept very clean.
+Another generic method is `_getSessions`, with an optional parameter for filtering.
+This makes it possible to have very lightweight endpoints for specific filters, and have the implementation of filtering at one place, according to the DRY principle.

 ```python
     def _updateSpeakersForSession(self, request, add):